yingyuej/Public-code/README.md

 # Public-code
-Code to the thesis of Place of Education and Job Instability
+Code to the thesis of Place of Education and Job Instability by Yingyue Jiang.